 Factor VIII is a non-enzymatic plasma protein that is essential for normal blood coagulation.
 The deficiency of factor VIII activity in humans is associated with a congenital bleeding disorder, called hemophilia A, which affects about 1 in 5000 males.
-Hemophilia A patients are treated with factor VIII concentrate for maintenance of normal hemostasis but regrettably prophylactic treatment is not in general use worldwide.
-During later years recombinant factor VIII has been approved for therapeutic use, which minimizes the risk of viral transmission.
-There is now also growing evidence that elevated factor VIII activity is a risk factor for thrombosis.
-Hence, factor VIII levels are of importance to measure not only for diagnosing and monitoring hemophilia A but also for thrombophilia investigations.
-With the advent of chromogenic substrate technology accurate and sensitive methods are available for quality control and for the clinical coagulation laboratory.
+Hemophilia A patients are treated with factor VIII concentrate for maintenance of normal hemostasis but prophylactic treatment is not in general use worldwide.
+During later years recombinant factor VIII has been approved for therapeutic use, which minimizes the risk of viral transmission the hemophiliacs could contract from blood transfusion products as part of the previous standard of care.
+In contrast to a deficiency, there is growing evidence that elevated factor VIII activity is a risk factor for thrombosis.
+Hence, factor VIII levels are of importance to measure not only for diagnosing and monitoring hemophilia A but also for thrombophilia investigations or research.
+With the advent of chromogenic substrate technology, accurate and sensitive methods are available for quality control and for the clinical coagulation laboratory.
 It is the purpose of this monograph to present an overview of biochemical and clinical data on factor VIII and to provide comprehensive information on methodological aspects and on the use of the Chromogenix Coamatic® and Coatest® Factor VIII kits.

 The Coagulation Cascade